vedrandragicevic/bootstrap-from-scratch/README.md

 # bootstrap-from-scratch
-Repository used for storing bootstrap templaes
+Repository used for storing 'Bootstrap' templates.
+Switch to branch `'scratch'` to view them.